Immaculada de Soul: Murillo, Bartolomé Esteban

 as time roams vast.

 will bow to cradle this dear life –

 where all will be waiting.

-Hi.
-I’m using the run up to the holidays, calling on friends here and the writing community at WordPress for support to ask if you can either donate a small amount by using my donation button below (any country) or text BGON64 to 70070 (for those here in the UK) to give whatever you can (even the price of a solitary cuppa) to help Cancer Research and Breast Cancer Research.
+Hi, If you can donate a small amount and give whatever you can (even the price of a solitary cuppa) to help Cancer Research and Breast Cancer Research.
+In these devastating times, charities are being hit as hard as the next.
+Work has to carry on behind the scenes.
+Vital work.
 As a breast cancer survivor, I can sincerely say that your help is more than appreciated.

 Cancer Research is not government funded and is responsible for a high percentage of the major breakthroughs we have seen to date.
 Without you and me, those breakthroughs will not happen.
 Regardless of the amount or where you live in this world, your generosity will one day give the gift of life.

 On the JustGiving page, you will find verification.
 It will also tell you all about my story, reasons and action plan I’ve used and for the foreseeable future.